"The McIntoshs at Border Park Organics"

 Meet Josh and Peri McIntosh who manage Border Park Organics.
-Farming at Border Park has thrown many challenges their way, but Josh and Peri are resourceful people, guided by shared values, a strong sense of community and a can-do approach to life.
 While Josh and Peri value the legacy they inherited and see great benefits in organic farming, the choices they have made since taking over the farm reflect a shift in thinking toward a systems health and systems management approach.
 The changes and their observations of impact have contributed to a sense of renewed hope for the future.

 They took over the farm in 2014 after a three-year mentorship with John and Jenny Schwarz, which began in 2011.
 The Schwarzs began converting to organic farming in the 1990s, and Border Park Organics was fully certified in 1998.
 Border Park Organics is located in a dry landscape and the dominant soil types are light textured (sands to sandy loams), and well drained, so the efficient use of available water is critical.
 The McIntoshs learned early on that improving soil health would improve water availability for their crops.
 The 2018-20 drought was a real challenge for the family, and reinforced their commitment to managing the land and water cycles to prevent soil erosion and enhance nutrient retention.